 Eric lives in the Pacific Northwest and travels around the USA performing concerts and elementary school assembly programs for kids and families.
-Bursting with comedy, creativity, audience participation and outrageously fun songs, his shows have received rave responses from kids, parents, educators and event coordinators wherever he performs.
+Bursting with comedy, creativity, audience participation, and outrageously fun songs, his shows have received rave responses from kids, parents, educators, and event coordinators wherever he performs.

 Eric has two daughters, Rebecca (born Sept.
 2002) and Evelyn (born Dec.
 2004), and a son, Johnathan, who was born and died in 2009.
 Becca and Evee are both growing in accomplishment in drama and music.

 Eric and his family live in West Richland, WA, which is part of the 'Tri-Cities' area in southeastern Washington state.
 He grew up in Western New York and lived in the greater Buffalo area until 2004.

 Eric's birthday is June 14, 1969.

 Eric's favorite color is orange, with blue a close second.

 Eric's favorite foods include pizza of almost any kind (i.e., NOT mushroom pizza), Chinese food, watermelon, spaetzle, lasagna, falafel, sushi, and tomato rotini soup.